Wendy Bradfield

 I think he knew it would.

-The beauty of the desert and majesty of the mountains reminded us that the most challenging paths are worth taking because, in the end, they make us better.
+The beauty of the desert and the majesty of the mountains reminded us that the most challenging paths are worth taking because, in the end, they make us better.